cwcon/push/learn/branching.md

         master
         * submission

-   Just look for the branch with an asterisk next to it.
+   Just look for the branch with an asterisk (`*`) next to its name.

 ### Branches for Blog Posts or Features/Fixes to *Push*

 1. If you’re working on a blog post for *Push*, you would want to create a branch just for that purpose.
-However, always create your branches off of the `master` branch, so that you’re working with only the official copy of *Push*.
+Always create your branches off of the `master` branch, so that you’re working with only the official copy of *Push*.
 First, checkout the `master` branch:

         $ git checkout master